-A truth commission is (1) focused on the past, rather than ongoing, events: (2) investigates a pattern of events that took place over a period of time; (3) engages directly and broadly with the affected population, gathering information on their experiences; (4) is a temporary body, with the aim of concluding with a final report; and (5) is officially authorized and empowered by the state under review.
-13 their histories and interpretations of the past'.
+The goals of truth commissions are to "discover, clarify and formally acknowledge past abuses and thus generate more information...separate facts from rumors...Truth Commissions also pay attention to the needs of victims who rarely receive the time and space to share their histories and interpretations of the past" (Parmentier, 2016, p.
+63).
 These features, as defined by Hayner, define most official truth commissions.
 However, there are unofficial truth commissions that operate outside of this widely accepted definition.
-The US has had to contend with this definitional manoeuvring as many truth commissions fall outside of Hayner's at one or more of her defining points.
-Nevertheless, truth commissions in the US have grown in popularity and have manoeuvred themselves under this 'official' umbrella.
+The US has had to contend with this definitional maneuvering as many truth commissions fall outside of Hayner's at one or more of her defining points.
+Nevertheless, truth commissions in the US have grown in popularity and have maneuvered themselves under this 'official' umbrella.
 Truth commissions in the US intentionally use the framing of 'truth commission' in their establishment and base their model on prominent models of truth-seeking from South Africa and Peru, as well as recent precedents set within the US.